angelabadgomez/fend-project-memory-game/README.md

 ## Contributing

-It is not possible to contribute to his project.
+It is not possible to contribute to this project.

 ## Dependencies